-Imagine “racing your dog from Orlando to New York, depriving him of sleep to complete the course as quickly possible, mushing though waist-deep water and ice, with the dog losing about 10 pounds through the ordeal.”(1) Or consider tethering yourself “to 15 other runners on a 50-foot gangline while pulling 400 pounds.
-Imagine flipping on your back and being dragged down an icy incline.”(2) That’s how two sports columnists have described the Iditarod Trail Sled Dog Race, a grueling expedition from Anchorage to Nome, Alaska, which takes place every March.
-It’s only one of several such races in which mushers, or dogsled drivers, compete for thousands of dollars and other prizes.
-Meanwhile, the dogs, viewed as little more than snowmobiles with fur, are lucky if they finish the race alive and without serious injuries.
+Imagine “racing your dog from Orlando to New York, depriving him of sleep to complete the course as quickly possible, mushing though waist-deep water and ice, with the dog losing about 10 pounds through the ordeal.”1 Or consider tethering yourself “to 15 other runners on a 50-foot gangline while pulling 400 pounds.
+Imagine flipping on your back and being dragged down an icy incline.”2 That’s how two sports columnists described the Iditarod dog-sled race, a grueling expedition from Anchorage to Nome, Alaska, that takes place every March.
+It’s one of several such races, in which dog-sled drivers called “mushers” compete for thousands of dollars and other prizes.
+Meanwhile, the dogs—viewed as little more than snowmobiles with fur—are considered lucky if they finish the race alive and without serious injuries.

 The Most Notorious of Races

-About 1,500 dogs start the Iditarod, but more than one-third are flown out every year because they become sick, injured, or exhausted from being forced to run for hours through jagged mountain ranges, frozen rivers, dense forests, and desolate tundra in biting winds, blinding snowstorms, and temperature fluctuations from 40 degrees above to 60 degrees below zero.(3,4) The dogs—usually husky mixes weighing only 40 to 45 pounds—are usually tethered to 400-pound sleds in teams of 15.
-They must run about 125 miles per day, often racing as many as six hours at a time, with just a few hours’ sleep each day.(5,6) The race can take nine to 14 days.(7)
+Hundreds of dogs start the Iditarod, but up to half are “dropped” every year because they become too sick, injured, or exhausted.
+They’re forced to run for hours through jagged mountain ranges, frozen rivers, dense forests, and desolate tundra in biting winds, blinding snowstorms, and below-freezing temperatures.3,4 The dogs are usually tethered to 400-pound sleds in teams of 12 to 145,6,8 and run about 100 miles per day, with only 40 hours of rest mandated throughout the entire eight- to 10-day race.7,8

 The dogs’ feet become bruised and bloodied, cut by ice, and just plain worn out from the tremendous stretch of ground that they cover.
 Many pull muscles, incur stress fractures, or become sick with intestinal viruses or bleeding stomach ulcers.
-In his capacity as a volunteer veterinarian for the race, Scott Moore “saw dogs with torn Achilles tendons, dehydration, diarrhea, hypothermia, hyperthermia, inflammation in the wrists, and soreness in shoulders from the harnesses.”(8)
+In his capacity as a volunteer veterinarian for the race, Scott Moore told The Cody Enterprise that he “saw dogs with torn Achilles tendons, dehydration, diarrhea, hypothermia, hyperthermia, inflammation in the wrists, and soreness in shoulders from the harnesses.”9

-Even if dogs survive a race, they may die afterwards.
-Dr. Paula Kislak, president of the Association of Veterinarians for Animal Rights, has stated, “With a buildup of lactic acid and other chemicals from muscle degradation as a result of extreme exercise, toxicity in the liver and kidneys may not cause death for days or weeks after a race.”(16) A study published in the American Journal of Respiratory and Critical Care Medicine found that of 59 dogs who were examined 24 to 48 hours after a race, 81 percent had “abnormal accumulations” of mucous or cellular debris in their lower airways.
-Further, the lung damage was classified as moderate to severe in nearly half of the dogs.(17)
+Even if dogs survive a race, they may die afterward.
+Dr. Paula Kislak, president of the Association of Veterinarians for Animal Rights, has stated, “With a buildup of lactic acid and other chemicals from muscle degradation as a result of extreme exercise, toxicity in the liver and kidneys may not cause death for days or weeks after a race.”18 A study published in the American Journal of Respiratory and Critical Care Medicine found that of 59 dogs who were examined 24 to 48 hours after a race, 81% had “abnormal accumulations” of mucus or cellular debris in their lower airways.
+Furthermore, the lung damage was classified as moderate to severe in nearly half of the dogs.19

-There are other grueling and deadly endurance races that are not as well publicized, including the Copper Basin 300, the Race to the Sky long-distance dogsled races, and the Yukon Quest international dogsled race.
+There are other grueling and deadly dog-sled races that aren’t as well publicized, including the Copper Basin 300, the Race to the Sky long-distance races, and the Yukon Quest international race.